|

 than a thousand were taken prisoner including generals Sterling and Sullivan.
 British casualties stood at 94 killed and 285

-wounded.
 On the 29th and 30th, after an abortive peace negotiation, the American Army crossed the East River, under cover

 of darkness, and took up positions on Manhattan Island and New York City.
 Howe decided to cross his troops north of the city